rspencer01/PyOpenAL/README.md

 		# exits out of OpenAL and destroys all existing Sources and Buffers

 	<method> oalOpen(path, ext_hint = None) -> Source
-		# loads a WAVE / Ogg Vorbis / Ogg Opus file to a Source object
+		# loads a WAVE / Ogg Vorbis / Ogg Opus / FLAC file to a Source object
 			<str> path # path to the file (relative or absolute)
 			<str> ext_hint # if the filetype is not wav, wave, ogg, vorbis or opus, you should supply a hint to the extension

 	<method> oalStream(path, ext_hint = None) -> SourceStream
-		# loads a WAVE /  Ogg Vorbis / Ogg Opus file to a SourceStream object, that streams the data
+		# loads a WAVE /  Ogg Vorbis / Ogg Opus / FLAC file to a SourceStream object, that streams the data
 		# you should use this instead of Source for Soundtracks or other long tracks (as it uses less memory)
 		# you will have to update it frequently to avoid suffocation of the stream
 		# you can neither rewind nor loop a SourceStream (currently)